Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Simulations of successive mergers

 The results in Sec.~\ref{sec:cut_result} show that the radial dependence of the dark-matter density, even close to the ISCO of the primary black hole, can make a significant difference on the rate of inspiral (and thus the dephasing from a vacuum binary).
 The detailed profile of the initial DM density before the inspiral, however, would depend on the formation scenario of the spike, including if the primary black hole had previously merged with a secondary compact object prior in its history.
 An assumption underlying the initial data in Sec.~\ref{sec:cut_result} was that the secondary inspiraled and circularized from large radii in a dark-matter spike in which there were no prior IMRI or EMRI mergers.
 In this section, we relax the assumption that there were no prior mergers and investigate second-generation mergers in which the IMRI is the second IMRI to merge in the dark-matter spike and the DM density through which the second IMRI inspirals is the same as that produced after the first IMRI.

 We briefly discuss why this is a probable merger scenario.
 First, IMBHs may form in a variety of environments, including within globular clusters or at the center of dwarf galaxies (see, e.g.,~\cite{LISA:2022yao}).
 These environments can host a population of stellar-mass black holes in proximity to the IMBH.
 For clumpy star-forming clusters with a central IMBH surrounded by stellar-mass objects (stars and compact objects), \cite{Pestoni:2020alb} predicts an IMRI rate of up to $10^{-7}$ yr$^{-1}$, while~\cite{Fragione:2017blf} predicts up to $10^{-8}$ yr$^{-1}$ for IMBHs in local-universe globular clusters.
+These rates imply that in a $10^8$ yr time period, there is an order one probability of the IMBH capturing a second compact object and undergoing a second IMRI merger.
 Each IMRI merger will modify the DM distribution around the IMBH through DF and SA feedback.\footnote{Each merger will also slightly spin up the primary black hole by an amount of order $qGm_1^2/c$; thus, it would take of order $q^{-1}$ mergers to appreciably spin up the primary if it were initially nonspinning.
-We continue to ignore the spin of the primary, as a result.} The predicted time between mergers ($10^7$--$10^8$ years) is shorter than the characteristic relaxation time of the DM distribution (which had been estimated in~\cite{Kavanagh:2020cfn} to be many orders of magnitude larger).
+We continue to ignore the spin of the primary, as a result.
+The merger will also give rise to a gravitational-wave kick, which scales as $q^2$~\cite{Fitchett:1983qzq}; thus, the linear momentum imparted to the merger remnant is also negligible in our leading-order treatment in $q$.} The predicted time between mergers ($10^7$--$10^8$ years) is shorter than the characteristic relaxation (or ``refilling'') timescale of the DM distribution, which had been estimated in~\cite{Kavanagh:2020cfn} to be of order $10^{70}\,$yr for a $100\,$Gev DM particle (the timescale goes inversely with the DM particle mass).
 This makes it a reasonable approximation to assume that the DM distribution does not evolve from the post-merger configuration following the prior IMRI merger.